Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 You can set a static field using this syntax:

-(set! (prefix
+(set! (prefix:.field-name)new-value)

-can be used to extract the
+The special field name class can be used to extract the

-object for a class-type.
+java.lang.Class object for a class-type.
 For example:

 (java.util.Vector:.class) ⇒ class java.util.Vector

-To access a instance field named field-name
+To access a instance field named field-name use the following syntax.

-Note the period before the field-name
+Note the period before the field-name.

-- to set the field use this syntax:
+This syntax works with set! - to set the field use this syntax:

-(set! (*:.field-name
+(set! (*:.field-nameinstance)new-value)

 Here is an example: